Historical Paris monuments in France - Page 2

 Palais de Chaillot in Paris

-When in Paris one of the best views you can get of the Eiffel Tower is from the Palais de Chaillot, which is also known as The Trocadero, and it is located on the opposite side of the River Seine to the Eiffel Tower, yet there is far more to this building than just the great views.
+When in Paris one of the best views you can get of the Eiffel Tower is from the Palais de Chaillot, which is also known as The Trocadero, and it is located on the opposite side of the River Seine to the Eiffel Tower, yet there is far more to this historical Paris monument and building.

 Cite de l’Architecture et du Patrimoine Museum in Paris

-The Cite de l’Architecture et du Patrimoine basically translates to the City of Architecture and Heritage and this museum in Paris will provide a greater insight into the buildings and structures with the different designs through the ages.
+The Cite de l’Architecture et du Patrimoine basically translates to the City of Architecture and Heritage and this Paris museum provides a greater insight into the buildings and structures with the different designs through the ages.

 Memorial National de la Guerre d'Algerie in Paris

-This memorial is dedicated to the soldiers and fighters who lost their lives fighting for France during the war of Algeria and battles of Morocco and Tunisia.
+A historical Paris monument and memorial that is dedicated to the soldiers and fighters who lost their lives fighting for France during the war of Algeria and battles of Morocco and Tunisia.

 Tour Montparnasse Tower in Paris

-The Tour Montparnasse Tower is one of the more modern monuments in Paris and is still criticised by many who do not think there should be any sky scrapers within the city, but because of its location and its height, it has become one of the major tourist attractions in Paris due to the fabulous panoramic views.
+The Tour Montparnasse Tower is one of the more modern Paris monuments and is still criticised by many who do not think there should be any sky scrapers within the city, but because of its location and its height, it has become one of the major Paris tourist attractions due to the fabulous panoramic views.

 Le Mur Pour La Paix or the Wall For Peace

-Le Mu Pour La Paix translates to the Wall for Peace and this monument in Paris is within the Champ de Mars park close to the Eiffel Tower and visitors can submit their messages of peace.
+Le Mu Pour La Paix translates to the Wall for Peace and this Paris monument within the Champ de Mars park close to the Eiffel Tower and visitors can submit their messages of peace.

 Fountains At Jardins des Champs Elysees

-It was Jacques Hittorff that decided to put the four different fountains within the Jardins des Champs Elysees gardens, all having a different name and tops.
+It was Jacques Hittorff that decided to put the four different fountains within the Jardins des Champs Elysees gardens, all having a different name and tops, which have today become historical Paris monuments.

 Le Mur des Je t’Aime is the I Love You Wall in Paris